danielsollondon/platform-engineering/readme3.md

 ```
 Commit and push to the repo.

-## Summary
+## Recap & next steps
 You just simulated creating a preconfigured application environment that configured a shared team AKS cluster with a workload identity, namespace, service account, created these Azure resources Azure Key Vault, Secrets, UAI and then created an Argo App and deployed an application that could connect to the Key Vault without a password and get the secret!
 At no point did the end user have to know anything about Kubernetes, deployment pipelines or Azure, it was all abstracted away.

-As mentioned, this was not a lesson in best practice but to familarize you with how you can use Crossplane and Argo as some building blocks for self service platforms on Azure.
+As mentioned, this was not a lesson in best practice but to familarize you with how you can use Crossplane and Argo as some building blocks for self service platforms on Azure, but now have a look at a fully configured example [here](https://github.com/Azure-Samples/aks-platform-engineering).